Rena Kanokogi: Judo career

 In 1959, Kanokogi competed at the YMCA judo championship in Utica, New York, disguised as a man.
-Women were not explicitly barred from the competition, but no woman had ever tried to participate before and there was no place on the tournament application to indicate gender.
-She had cut her hair short, and taped down her breasts.
-She was an alternate on her team, and had to step in when a male member was injured and unable to compete.
-She won the match against her opponent and her team won the contest, but she was then pulled aside and the tournament organizer asked her whether she was a woman.
+Women were not explicitly barred from the competition, but no woman had ever tried to participate before, and there was no place on the tournament application to indicate gender.
+She had cut her hair short and taped down her breasts.
+She was an alternate on her team and had to step in when a male member was injured and unable to compete.
+She won the match against her opponent, and her team went on to win the contest.
+She was then pulled aside by the tournament organizer, asking her whether she was a woman.
 She nodded, and was stripped of her medal.

-In 1962, with no further options for her development in the US, Kanokogi traveled to the Kodokan in Tokyo, Japan.
-Women had trained in the Kodokan since 1926, but in their own groups (not in the same groups as men).
+In 1962, with no further options for her development in the US, Kanokogi traveled to the Kodokan Judo Institute in Tokyo, Japan.
+Women had trained in the Kodokan since 1926, but in separate groups from men.
 After "pulverizing" the other students in the women's training group, she became the first woman allowed to train in the men's group at the Kodokan.
 She was promoted to the rank of 2nd dan while at the Kodokan.
 There, she met her future husband, Ryohei Kanokogi, who held black belt status in judo, karate, and jodo, and was on the Nichidai University judo team.
 The couple married in 1964 in New York.
 At the time, he was ranked 5th dan and she was ranked 2nd dan.
 Kiyoshi Shiina, another judo master, was the best man at the Kanokogis' wedding.
-She served as the coach for the US Women's National Team in 1976, which included one of the top women in the 1970s, Amy Kublin Delores Brodie, Maureen Braziel.
+Rusty served as the coach for the US Women's National Team in 1976, which included several of the top women in the 1970s: Amy Kublin, Delores Brodie, and Maureen Braziel.

 In 1965, Kanokogi directed the first junior judo tournament held in New York: the New York City YMCA Junior Judo Championships.
 The following year, she directed the New York Women's Invitational Shiai.
-In 1977, she organized on short notice a team of Jewish–American women to compete at the Maccabiah Games in Israel.
+In 1977, she organized a team of Jewish–American women to compete at the Maccabiah Games in Israel.

 In 1980, Kanokogi organized the first women's judo world championship in Madison Square Garden's Felt Forum, sponsoring it through the mortgage of her own home.
-She was the driving force behind the introduction of women's judo at the 1988 Summer Olympics—she had threatened to sue the International Olympic Committee.
+She was the driving force behind the introduction of women's judo as an exhibition sport at the 1988 Summer Olympics—she had threatened to sue the International Olympic Committee for not accepting women’s judo as an Olympic sport.
 In 1988, Kanokogi was Coach of the first United States Olympic Women's Judo Team.
-She would coach her personal student Margaret Castro to a medal at these Olympic Games.
+She would coach her personal student Margaret Castro to a bronze medal at this Olympic Games.
 In 1991, she was inducted into the International Women's Sports Hall of Fame.
-She was the first woman to be promoted to the rank of 7th dan in judo.